- Remove tax-free equity from your house with an HSBC Retirement Mortgage

 Difficult-to-finance property variants can include timber-framed properties built before 1920, properties with spray foam insulation applied to the underside of the roof, studio flats located within the M25, coach houses, i.e. freehold properties with garages beneath, and basement or lower ground-floor flats without level access to private or communal garden space.

-Some of the most common LTV percentages of TSB interest-only lifetime mortgages for people over 60, Barclays Bank interest only mortgages for over 70s, NatWest mortgages over 70s, Legal and General mortgages over 65, Bank of Scotland interest-only mortgages for people over 60 and Nationwide over 60 mortgages are 50%, 60% and 70%.
+Some of the most common LTV percentages of TSB interest-only lifetime mortgages for people over 60, Barclays Bank interest-only mortgages for people over 70, NatWest mortgages for people over 70, Legal and General mortgages for people over 65, Bank of Scotland interest-only mortgages for people over 60, and Nationwide over 60 mortgages are 50%, 60%, and 70%.

 Does HSBC do retirement mortgages?